 What is the best software for space planning?

-RoomSketcher, Planner 5D, and SketchUp Free offer the best balance of features and ease of use for homeowners and small projects.
+RoomSketcher, Planner 5D, and SketchUp Free offer the best balance of features and ease of use for residential and small-scale projects.
 RoomSketcher delivers professional-quality floor plans, while Planner 5D excels in quick visualization.

 What are the 6 major planning tools and techniques?